 The last traces of the mills disappeared in 1903 when the lumber and metal were salvaged and sold off (Cedarburg News, Cedarburg, WI, 2 December 1903).
-The only buildings remaining from this settlement are the blacksmith shop (located on the former Krohn homestead) and the store, which has since been converted to a single family residence.
-The mill race is still visible in winter months.
+The only building remaining from this settlement is the store, which has been converted to a single-family residence.